 As the first solo exhibition by British-born, Delhi-based artist Bharti Kher in Germany, the show at Salon Berlin comprised a series of recent works dealing with the continuous interplay between creation and destruction, chaos and order.
 Kher uses Bindis as an artistic means to cover the surfaces of sculptures and readymades in a second skin, or to construct abstract patterns out of the countless dots.
 The central theme of the exhibition was a series of sculptures that expose the continual interplay of opposing forces and their balance.
 MONA productions spoke to the artist Bharti Kher and curator Patricia Kamp about this fragile equilibrium throughout the exhibition, where diametric forces continually seek harmony.

-- Embracing the Glitch: An Interview with Legacy Russell
+- Are We the People?: An Interview with Lerato Shadi

 - Open Call for Curator-In-Residence at Bemis Center